310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 Alright, let’s hear why you’ve called me over!
 I’m ready for anything, like hanging out together thanks to the free time we’ve got~♪

-Hmhmm… A new motorbike PV is going to be released?
+Hmhmm… A new motorbike promotional vieo is going to be released?

 You want me to accept a solo job, instead of doing it as part of Ryuseitai's activities…